 Let’s be realistic.
 It’s harder for us to lose weight because we can get food anytime we want, that’s not the case for dogs.
 We are in charge of when they eat and what they eat, so you can already see how easy it is to end obesity in dogs.
 It’s all about a good quality diet in the right amount, less junk, more exercise!

-In a 2014 survey by The Association for Pet Obesity Prevention (APOP), results show that 52.7% of all dogs in the U.S. are overweight or obese.
+In a 2016 survey by The Association for Pet Obesity Prevention (APOP), results show that 54% of all dogs in the U.S. are overweight or obese.
 There are 41.9 million obese dogs in the U.S.

 What’s even more disturbing is – 93% of dog owners (I prefer to call them guardians) thought their dog’s weight was normal.

 The 2014 PDSA Animal Welfare Report states that 1 in 3 dogs in the U.K. is overweight, or obese.